 4. Nom banh chok (Khmer noodles)

-These khmer noodles are a hugely popular breakfast dish.
+These Khmer noodles are a hugely popular breakfast dish.
 You will most likely see them being served by ladies on the street who usually carry baskets of fresh ingredients.
-These baskets hang from a pole which is draped across their shoulders.
+These baskets hang from a pole that is draped across their shoulders.

 The thin noodles are made from rice which is topped with green fish curry.
 Beansprouts, cucumber, banana flowers and mint leaves are also thrown into the mix.
 In Siem Reap, these noodles are commonly served with tuk paem, a sweet sauce made from peanuts and palm sugar.

 Making an appearance on street food carts all over Cambodia, kang kep baob, also known as stuffed frog, can make the average visitor’s eyes pop.
 Whilst it might be intimidating at first sight, there is no denying that these stuffed frogs are downright tasty.